 TV Review: Boardwalk Empire 3.4, “Blue Bell Boy”

-Rating: If Nucky Thompson was losing his grip over the dealings of Atlantic City last week, he reaffirmed them with…
+If Nucky Thompson was losing his grip over the dealings of Atlantic City last week, he reaffirmed them with a…

 If Nucky Thompson was losing his grip over the dealings of Atlantic City last week, he reaffirmed them with a bang with this week.
 Plagued by visions of Jimmy throughout his church visit, it seemed that his guilt was getting to Nucky, putting him on Billie Kent’s sofa like a man with no place else to go.
 When he and Owen take a visit to find Roland Smith’s storage house, the arrival of Waxy Gordon’s men puts Nucky, Owen and Roland in a pressure-pot situation as they hide in the basement overnight.
 Tensions are already clearly evident between Nucky and Owen, as he sees his young protégée being deferred to more than Nucky himself.
 Perhaps he sees Jimmy’s ghost in every corner now, expecting every younger man working under him to turn on him, but he certainly isn’t in the business of taking chances any more.